samuelbartels21/envygeeks.io/_posts/2013-06-24-mocking-activerecord-to-test-concerns.md

 # ]
 ```

-***Note: Don't pay attention if it says the table does not exist because it's a temporary table.***
+***Note: Don't pay attention if it says the table does not exist because it's temporary.***

 ## Tying it into RSpec.

-Since I didn't want to have to use meta-data to have it extend the base class it was going into I also needed to just straight up `config.extend` instead of `config.extend :condition => true` (note the `:condition => true` because this will be the default in RSpec 3)
+Since I didn't want to have to use meta-data to have it extend the base class it was going into I also needed to just straight up `config.extend` instead of `config.extend :condition => true` (note the `:condition => true` it's the default in RSpec 3)

 ```ruby
 RSpec.configure do |config|